coreeng/core-platform-docs/content/capabilities/roadmap.md

 ### Policy: Encode your standards into the platform

 * Industry best practices encoded into the platform e.g. Docker best standards
-* Ability for you to encode your own cusetom standards e.g. No services exposed over HTTP
+* Ability for you to encode your own custom standards e.g. No services exposed over HTTP

 ### Transparent Encryption